Welcome to Rowan Class - Year 1

 Read non fiction books about different seasons.

 Our PE lessons will be on a Monday and Friday.
 We will be working with a PE coach on Friday and then practising our new skills on Monday.
-Football and Hockey will be our focus this half term.
+Gymnastics and Hockey will be our focus this half term.
 Please make sure that ALL items of uniform are labelled clearly, it’s very difficult to return missing clothes to a child when they are not named and clothes do occasionally get muddled after PE lessons.

 If the weather is kind to us we will try and have our PE lessons outside.
 Please could you ensure your child has an appropriate outdoor P.E kit for the colder weather.
 (Please see your child's planner for the recommended outdoor P.E kit).

 Please use Bug Club if you have access to the internet.
 It is a fabulous resource and we have been encouraging the children to use it at home.
 Your child's log in is at the front of their planner.